-Unfortunately, unless

-specifically stated otherwise, technical datasheets provided by manufacturers and traders almost invariably only show generic information such as the minimum standard demanded by a specific test.
+Unfortunately, unless specifically stated otherwise, technical datasheets provided by manufacturers and traders almost invariably only show generic information such as the minimum standard demanded by a specific test.
 Some do show a few 'actuals' but it is extremely limited.
 The data therefore does NOT reflect the actual performance achieved during the test or even a level of performance that the buyer might reasonably expect.
-This even applies to the dimensional measurements and acceptable tolerances such as the thickness of the top and bottom covers.
-Apart from Dunlop in The Netherlands, which shows actuals on its technical datasheets on most applicable values, this shortcoming applies to all suppliers.
+This even applies to the dimensional measurements and acceptable tolerances such as the actual thickness of the top and bottom covers.
+Apart from Dunlop in The Netherlands, who show actuals on their technical datasheets on most applicable values, this shortcoming applies to all suppliers.